Thyme Sullivan says “period” and has a tampon costume.

 Probably the worst thing anybody said to us during the first round was “You girls are mom’s, are you sure you’re going to have the time to dedicate to doing this?”
 And I practically had to hold Denielle down so that she didn’t jump across the table.
 It wasn’t very long ago.

 I can talk forever about fundraising.
 It’s awful, awful, awful, awful, awful, super awful for women.
-It’s hard and it’s super exhausting.
-I mean, you put yourself out there it’s really, really crazy.
+It’s exhausting.
 But I wouldn’t change it for anything.
-But this brand is part of what we do.
+This brand is part of what we do.
 But if we someday can invest in other women and make it easier for them like they invested in us, and we can send that elevator back down--that’s when we win.
-If you can sit on boards--there are very few women qualified to be in boards and if you would ask me when I was at Nestlé managing a billion dollars in revenue, and asked me to be on a board I would have said “hell yeah!” but i wasn’t ready… You’ve got to develop more women that can go in and make real change on boards because it’s never going to happen with the same regime that’s out there right now.
-There’s never going to be business that are built for working moms and for real diversity.
+If you can sit on boards--there are very few women qualified to be in boards and if you would ask me when I was at Nestlé managing a billion dollars in revenue, and asked me to be on a board I would have said “hell yeah!”
+But I wasn’t ready.
+We’ve got to develop more women who can go in and make real change on boards.
 There’s just so much to do and it’s really hard to be doing it.
 But it’s so worth it.